-Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars None.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply, with fuseboard located in the hall cupboard.
+Mains supply with fuseboard located within the entrance hallway.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply, with gas meter located in the hall cupboard.
+Mains supply with the gas meter located externally to the front elevation.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Plumbing where seen is of PVC and copper.
-Sanitary fittings comprise a three piece suite in the bathroom.
+Plumbing where seen is of pvc and copper.
+The sanitary fittings comprise a two piece suite within the wc compartment and a four piece suite within the bathroom.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system with a gas combination boiler located within the living room.
+The property benefits from a gas fired central heating system and the gas combination boiler located within the kitchen cupboard.
 Wall mounted radiators noted.

-Drainage Drainage covers etc were not lifted.
-Neither drains nor drainage systems were tested.
-Mains to the public sewer.
+Drainage Drainage covers etc w ere not lifted.
+Neither drains nor dra inage systems were tested.
+Mains to public sewer.

-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
+Fire, smoke and burglar alarms New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.